Non-Markovianity of qubit evolution under the action of spin environment: Introduction

-\section{Introduction :}
+\section{Introduction}

 We rarely come across systems that are completely isolated from the surrounding world.
-Had it always been the case, solving quantum mechanical problems would have been lot more easier.
-So, although arduous to deal with, real systems are mostly open systems $ - $ a system interacting with an environment.
-In these situations information exchange between system and environment becomes an essential feature.
+Had it been the case, dealing with quantum mechanical systems would have been lot more easier.
+So, although arduous to deal with, real quantum systems are mostly open quantum systems $-$ a system interacting with an environment.
+In these situations, information exchange between system and environment becomes an essential feature.
 Information that has been previously transferred to the environment may come back and affect the system, and this may appear as a memory-effect on the system.
-When this information back-flow from environment is negligible, we have a situation analogous to discrete Markov process where the instantaneous state of the system depends solely on the immediately previous step, the system dynamics is then called memory-less or Markovian process~\cite{breuer,rivas}.
-On the other hand, when this information back-flow affects the system significantly i.e., when some long past history of the system can influence it's present state, the system dynamics is referred to as non-Markovian.
+When this information backflow from the environment is negligible we have a situation analogous to the discrete Markov process, where the instantaneous state of the system depends solely on the immediately previous step, the system dynamics is called {\it memory-less} or {\it Markovian}~\cite{breuer,rivas}.
+On the other hand, when this information backflow affects the system significantly i.e. when some long past history of the system influences its present state, the system dynamics becomes retentive, and is called {\it non-Markovian}.

-Historically, Markovian open system dynamics came through optical master equations \cite{gardiner}.
-Although any Markovian dynamics is known to satisfy the physicality property (namely, complete positivity) allowed by Quantum Mechanics, several of the phenomenological non-Markovian dynamics, appeared so far in the literature \cite{royer,royer2}, lacks such physicality.
-As a result of that, it is important to verify non-Markovianity of any open system dynamics before using them anywhere else.
+In recent years, non-Markovianity has been used as a resource in a number of information theoretic protocols, namely, channel discrimination~\cite{bylicka}, preserving coherence and correlation~\cite{man,franco1} and retrieving quantum correlations in both quantum and classical environments~\cite{bellomo,gonzalez,xu,franco2013dynamics,bellomo2011dynamics}.
+Non-Markovian effects also play important roles in areas ranging from fundamental physics of strong fields \cite{schmidt,bloch} to energy transfer process of photosynthetic complexes~\cite{rebentrost}.